kalandhar26/interviewprograms/Introduction.md

   changes reduced latency, improved reliability, and helped avoid future outages.
 This effort was recognized by the leadership team, and I was given an award for successfully resolving this high-priority issue and improving overall system stability

 # Future Goals

 - I’m currently working as a Senior Software Developer, and my goal is to continue improving my technical skills, especially in Java and backend technologies.
-While I do plan to take on leadership roles in the future, I’ve decided not to take a Tech Lead role at this time due to some family responsibilities and because I’m currently pursuing an MBA.
-For now, I’m focused on growing as a strong individual contributor.
-In the long term, I aim to take up a role where I can combine my technical experience and leadership skills to contribute to the company’s success.
+- While I do plan to take on leadership roles in the future.
+- For now, I’m focused on growing as a strong individual contributor, due to some family responsibilities and because I’m currently pursuing an MBA.
+- In the long term, I aim to take up a role where I can combine my technical experience and leadership skills to contribute to the company’s success.